Deal Summary

 Financing Structure

-The expanded commitment deploys the full range of DFC instruments across multiple project components.
-The identified DFC components include: the $553 million railway loan to LAR (part of a $753 million package with DBSA's $200 million co-financing); a $250 million loan to the Africa Finance Corporation (AFC) approved in February 2024 for corridor-linked infrastructure; $150 million in political risk insurance for Angolan water infrastructure; and $40 million directed to Africa GreenCo for clean energy financing along the corridor.
+The identified DFC components include: the $553 million railway loan to LAR, which forms part of a $753 million package with DBSA's $200 million co-financing; a $250 million loan to the Africa Finance Corporation that DFC described as supporting AFC's infrastructure operating activities rather than as a dedicated Zambia-Lobito rail facility; up to $150 million in political risk insurance for Angolan water infrastructure; and $40 million for Africa GreenCo to expand clean-energy trading in Southern Africa.

 Multi-Country Allocation